55+ Best Instagram Spots in San Francisco for Unique Photos

 The Mission: Clarion Alley & Balmy Alley

-There are two alleys in the Mission that are filled with vibrant and poignant murals, Clarion Alley and Balmy Alley.
-They’re about a 25 minute walk apart from each other, but you should definitely check both of them out when you’re in the Mission.
+Two alleys in the Mission District are filled with vibrant and poignant murals, Clarion Alley and Balmy Alley.
+They’re about a 25-minute walk apart from each other, but you should definitely check both of them out when you’re in the Mission.

-The murals you’ll see in both of these alleys beautifully depict serious topics that affect San Francisco and the Mission community such as gentrification, immigration, and more recently the black lives matter movement.
+The murals in both of these alleys beautifully depict serious topics that affect San Francisco and the Mission community, such as gentrification, immigration, and, more recently, the Black Lives Matter movement.

-I highly recommend spending time finding your own favorite works of art on the streets of the Mission.
+Exploring street art is one of my favorite things to do in the Mission, and I highly recommend spending time finding your own favorite works of art.
 When you need a break for food, grab a burrito from La Taqueria or a pizza from Flour and Water.

 Balmy Alley Murals in the Mission District San Francisco